Learn Where & How to Buy IOTA (MIOTA) - A Beginner's Guide

 - Buy IOTA with PayPal

-While a wide range of traders couldn't want anything more than to have PayPal as a payment mode for buying IOTA, right now, it hasn't been made accessible in many countries except the US on account of regulatory consistency issues.
+While a wide range of traders couldn't want anything more than to have PayPal as a payment mode for purchasing IOTA, right now, it hasn't been made accessible in many countries except the US on account of regulatory consistency issues.
 However, it is possible that due to the effort of blockchain network communities and crypto platforms, PayPal will soon be one of the payment methods available to investors.

 What Are the Fees for Buying Iota?